Ohene-Asase/Errnest-Assignment/README.md

 ## Running end-to-end tests

 I used cypress for end to end testing,
-To run test application should be running
+To run test the application should be running
- Run `npm start`  to start application and Cypress at the same time
+Run `npm run cyoress`  to start application and Cypress at the same time

 ## Further help